LLNL/b-mpi3/README.md

 In fact a (bad) blanket way to make the library thread safe could be to wrap every communicator in class with a mutex and make all most communication operations `const`.
 This would force, from a design perspective, an unacceptable operation cost.

-### No a copy constructor, but a duplicate constructor
+### Not a copy constructor, but a duplicate constructor

 So far we have shown the `duplicate` interface function as a mechanism for duplicating communicators (used as `auto new_comm = comm.duplicate()`), which is nice because it makes the operation very explicit, but also difficult to integrate with other parts of C++.